What is a Civil Celebrant?

 As a Civil Celebrant I conduct civil or secular ceremonies.
 These ceremonies include Naming and End-of-Life ceremonies.

 There are no restrictions on what you can include in civil or secular ceremonies in Australia.
 These ceremonies may include not only secular content, but also religious, faith-based and spiritual rituals.
-The Civil Celebrant conducts these rituals where appropriate, or the Civil Celebrant assists other people who are authorised by their communities.
+As a Civil Celebrant I conduct these rituals where appropriate, or I may assist other people who are authorised by their communities.

 A Life Celebrant conducts ceremonies to mark significant life events: birth, marriage, death and all those occasions that deserve a special celebration.
 Do you have questions about civil or secular ceremonies and who performs them?